luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - VarScan2

 ## VCF
 Standard representation for variants is VCF format.
 All variant callers produce VCFs from BAM alignment files.
+Each sample is represented as a column.
+Can view VCF files in IGV.

 FORMAT/AD* ..
 Allelic depth (Number=R,Type=Integer)
 *FORMAT/ADF* ..
 Allelic depths on the forward strand (Number=R,Type=Integer)